 Evaluation and Certificate

-At the end of the General English Course, students receive a personalized evaluation and those who succeed are rewarded a certificate of course completion from University of Toronto, New College
+At the end of this course, students receive a personalized evaluation and those who succeed are rewarded a certificate of course completion from University of Toronto, New College

 In order to receive a program certificate, students must: